Download and Install STM32CubeIDE – Getting Started Guide

 Blue Pill STM32 using STM32Cube setting up IDE pic3

-After the installation is completed, click ‘Finish’ to close the setup.
-Your desktop will now have a shortcut to STM32CubeIDE created.
+When the installation is finished, click ‘Finish’ to close the setup wizard.
+A shortcut to STM32CubeIDE will now be created on your desktop.

 Blue Pill STM32 using STM32Cube setting up IDE pic4